docker/docs/install/linux/docker-ee/rhel.md

 > Little-endian format only
 >
-> On IBM Power systems, Docker EE only supports little-endian format, `ppc64le`, even though {{ linux-dist-cap }} 7 ships both big and little-endian versions.
+> On IBM Power systems, Docker Engine - Enterprise only supports little-endian format, `ppc64le`, even though {{ linux-dist-cap }} 7 ships both big and little-endian versions.

 On {{ linux-dist-long }}, Docker EE supports storage drivers, `overlay2` and `devicemapper`.
 In Docker EE 17.06.2-ee-5 and higher, `overlay2` is the recommended storage driver.
 The following limitations apply: